(Full time / Part time) 2022 start

 Assessment

-You will be assessed on your practical, written and oral assignments, these include a range of activates from laboratory reports to examinations.
-Throughout the course there is opportunity for formative feedback on assessments ahead of summative assessments.
-Reflecting professional practice some modules are assessed entirely by project based coursework, while the integrity of the accreditation is maintained through more structured assessment in the technical elements.
+You’ll be assessed on your practical, written and oral assignments, these include a range of activities from laboratory reports to examinations.
+Throughout the course, there are opportunities for formative feedback on assessments ahead of summative assessments.
+Reflecting professional practice some modules are assessed entirely by project-based coursework, while the integrity of the accreditation is maintained through more structured assessment of the technical elements.

 Developing effective team working skills is key to working as an engineering geologist where you often work as part of large multi-disciplinary projects, and to reflect this some of these assessments are undertaken as group work to offer an authentic experience of the diversity of a professional team.